 While, personally, I believe that the quotas, political correctness policies, or the feminist and Négritude attempts to "reclaim" and "recharge" terminology fail to achieve a dynamic shift in consciousness and I would prefer the term "wild" to "primitive", I see Zerzan going beyond the claims of "embracing" the "primitive" as a linguistic device.
 After all, it is he who, in the first place, has criticized the limitations of language and its tendency for abstraction and violence.
 So, who cares what terms we use, as long as we understand what we are talking about.
-Most important is that Zerzan invites us to dare and embrace complexity and enter into a spiritual experience with nature, the self, the earth, the universe, with all the known and the unknowable, the weaker than us and the overwhelming.
-He sees us capable of demonstrating nobility by acknowledging that we can never control the complexity of the universe and that the healing powers of cosmos will simply annihilate the disease, unless we choose to heal from our fear, greed, impotence, megalomania and the obsessive drive for domestication/control.
+Most important is that Zerzan invites us to dare and embrace complexity and enter into a spiritual experience with nature, the self, the earth, the universe, with all the known and film Idiocracy makes a splendid point on the 'progress' of the machine and the debilized future.
+The necessity to, as John Taylor Gatto says, dumb down in schools is the only successful device to achieve control.